-I bought this piece years ago.
-I don’t remember where I bought it but I do know that I didn’t spend a whole lot of money on it (and you could tell).
-Although it’s made of wood there was a big gap on both sides, between the leg and the wood on the side, that I wanted to try to disguise with trim, but instead I came up with another idea.
+I bought this piece years ago at a thrift store.
+It was really inexpensive but the problem was that you could tell.
+Although it’s made of wood there was a big gap on both sides that I wanted to try to disguise with trim.
+Instead of trim though, I came up with another idea.

-I decided to try to use paint sticks to give it a different look and to cover up the gaps by the legs.
-Because I love the look of rustic planked walls, I thought I would try that idea but on a much smaller scale (and on a piece of furniture).
+I decided to try to use paint sticks to give it a different look and to cover up the gaps.
+Because I love the look of planked walls, I thought I would try that idea but on a much smaller scale (and on a piece of furniture).
 I figured that I had nothing to lose by trying and dove right in.

-First, I laid a few of the paint sticks on the nightstand so I could see where the seams would lay and how I wanted them placed.
-Once I had an idea of what I wanted, I used the razor knife, to cut the notched handle off, so that I had straight pieces.
-Then I sanded all of the edges that were cut.
-Since one stick wasn’t long enough to fill a whole row, I ended up using a small piece of another stick and staggering my seams to keep the rustic feel.
+First, I laid a few of the paint sticks on the nightstand so I could see where the seams would lay.
+Once I had an idea of what I wanted, I used the razor knife to cut the notched handle off, so that I had straight pieces.
+Next, the rough edges were lightly sanded smooth.
+Since one stick wasn’t long enough to fill a whole row, I ended up using a small piece of another stick.
+I also staggered the seams to keep the rustic feel.

 After they were dry, which didn’t take long, I glued each piece to the side of the nightstand.
 To ensure that my sticks stuck, I ended up using a heavy weight and some canned beans to weigh them down until they dried.
-I would do a few rows, let them dry, do a few more, until one side was done.
-I flipped the nightstand over and followed the same procedure for other side.
+Once I finished one side of the nightstand, I flipped it over and glued down the other side.
 That’s it.
 This project really was so easy but it did take me take me some time to complete because I had to let the glue dry before I could remove the weights and move on to the next row.

-You can really see the difference in the wood in this pic.
-Plus the gap is gone!
+You can really see the difference in the wood tones in this pic.

 As always, thanks so much for stopping by!